VishalSoni-collab/AI_based_drive-cycle-construction/README.md

 speed <= 1 km/h
 ```

-This is more robust than checking for exact zero speed, because real vehicle speed signals may contain small noise around zero.
+This threshold is more robust than checking for exact zero speed, since real vehicle signals often contain small noise around zero.

-The full trip is then split into continuous idle and moving runs.
+The speed-time series is then divided into continuous idle and moving runs.

+---

 ### 5. Microtrip segmentation